Ocutrx’s Oculenz Advances from AR Headset to Full Surgery Visualization Theatre

-IRVINE, Calif., May 14, 2020 (GLOBE NEWSWIRE) -- The maker of breakthrough augmented-extended reality (AR/XR) glasses that provide a radically new surgical viewing experience for retinal surgeons and patients alike, is launching new technology that provides the most modern options for surgery visualization and to remove “pain” for surgeons to improve surgeries, Ocutrx Vision Technologies, LLC announced today.
+KENSINGTON, London, May 19, 2020 (GLOBE NEWSWIRE) -- The maker of breakthrough augmented-extended reality (AR/XR) glasses that provide a radically new surgical viewing experience for retinal surgeons and patients alike, is launching new technology that provides the most modern options for surgery visualization and to remove “pain” for surgeons to improve surgeries, Ocutrx Vision Technologies, LLC announced today.

-The Ocutrx OR-Bot™️ Surgery Visualization Theatre™ will be unveiled at the annual meeting of the American Society of Cataract and Refractive Surgery (ASCRS) to be held virtually May 16 and 17.
-Ocutrx has a ‘virtual’ booth at the event.
+The Ocutrx OR-Bot™️ Surgery Visualization Theatre™ was unveiled at the annual meeting of the American Society of Cataract and Refractive Surgery (ASCRS).

 “With our new cobotic OR-Bot,” said Michael H. Freeman, CEO/CTO of Ocutrx, “we’ll be able to offer surgeons several comfortable, lightweight and ergonomically sound solutions to better perform these delicate ophthalmic procedures with faster-surgery set-up and turn around.”